Poker Tournament Strategy

 This article is dedicated to poker tournament strategy, not continuation betting but the fact is, c betting is an important part of tournament poker.
 You need to understand which boards favour your perceived range and what favours your opponent.
 A lot of players waste chips throwing out foolish continuation bets.
 You need to appreciate board texture, number of opponents and stack sizes when choosing whether to continuation bet or not.
-If you want more help with continuation betting, check out our article on the do’s and don’ts of continuation betting.
+If you want more help with continuation betting, take a look at our course.
+It’s the most in depth c-bet course anywhere.

-An oldie but goody.
+An oldie but goody – the iso raise.
 Raising over a limper or limpers is still a very profitable play.
 It’s crazy to think there are still players that adopt this limp in mentality, but it’s great for us.
 If people want to try and limp into the pot with pocket 3s or A-9 offsuit, that’s fine, we will take their blinds all day.
 In some scenarios, it may seem prudent to over-limp but most of the time, just raise it 4x and win it.
 If they call, you can often just win it with a flop bet anyway.
-It’s a great way to build a stack in tournament poker and is also good for your table image as people.
+It’s a great way to build a stack in tournament poker and is also good for your table image.
 This might help you get paid later in the tournament.

 Many tournaments end in deals being done but what if yours doesn’t?
 What if you’re against a tough player or someone unwilling to deal.
 You need to know how to play 1 on 1.
 After all, if you want to win the tournament you have to beat the last opponent.
 Heads up is a great poker format.
 Some basic heads up tips are below: